metova/avocado/README.md

 that YAML file to a configurable URL where you can do whatever you want with it, such as display API documentation for your mobile team.

+If a URL is not configured, it will generate the YAML file locally.
+The file will be read by the Avocado::Engine whenever you visit it's mount point.

 ### Installation

 Use bundler to install Avocado by adding this line to your Gemfile: